• Skip to primary navigation

 These are infections to the skin and hair caused by a fungus.
 Ringworm (see further down) is a well-known type of fungal infection.

-• Symptoms: redness, lesions, or thin/broken hair are possible.
+• Symptoms: Redness, lesions, or thin/broken hair are possible.

-• Treatment: topical or oral anti-fungal medications.
+• Treatment: Topical or oral anti-fungal medications can help treat fungal infections.

 A bengal cat suffering from hair loss